pluginever/wc-serial-numbers/readme.txt

 == 💚 Why Digital Product Sellers Love Serial Numbers for WooCommerce: ==

 * **Unparalleled Features:** Serial Numbers for WooCommerce plugin is second to none when it comes to generating serial numbers and license keys for your WooCommerce products.
-This plugin is a powerhouse on its own, with features like auto-generating unique keys, integration with the REST API and so on.
+This plugin is a powerhouse on its own, with features like auto-generating unique keys, integration with the REST API, and so on.

 * **Prevent Counterfeiting and Piracy:** The plugin is incredibly helpful in preventing counterfeiting and piracy.
 It provides an added layer of protection by allowing store owners to confirm the product is genuine and unaltered.
 Customers can easily confirm that the product they purchased was not a fake or pirated copy.